This page summarises some of the diverse and challenging projects 2Excel geo has previously conducted. For more information, please get in touch.

 In woodland environments, information about the species of individual trees is advantageous for informed and targeted forest management.
 This project demonstrates the applications of airborne hyperspectral remote sensing for tree species mapping in a heterogeneous forest canopy.

 Heather moorland is a globally important habitat, playing a significant role in supporting a diverse range of fauna and flora and protecting peat soils.
-Muirburn (rotational burning) is a large part of heather management and is strictly legislated.2Excel geospatial has applied advanced machine learning techniques to airborne hyperspectral imagery and integrated open source datasets to generate a product to support land owners in muirburn management and planning.
+Muirburn (rotational burning) is a large part of heather management and is strictly legislated.2Excel geo has applied advanced machine learning techniques to airborne hyperspectral imagery and integrated open source datasets to generate a product to support land owners in muirburn management and planning.

-Infestations of black grass (Alopecurus myosuroides) have increased steadily over the last forty years and are a challenging and costly problem to European cereal growers with a significant negative impact on yield and quality, destroying over 2 million hectares of arable crop in the UK alone.2Excel geospatial has demonstrated detection of black grass population in wheat from as early as March 1st.
+Infestations of black grass (Alopecurus myosuroides) have increased steadily over the last forty years and are a challenging and costly problem to European cereal growers with a significant negative impact on yield and quality, destroying over 2 million hectares of arable crop in the UK alone.2Excel geo has demonstrated detection of black grass population in wheat from as early as March 1st.

 Since its introduction into the UK in 2012, ash dieback(Hymenoscyphus fraxineus) has spread across large parts of the country causing serious problems for the UK ash population.
 This project presents the potential applications of airborne hyperspectral remote sensing for the detection of dieback in ash trees.